danesm/RippleLedgerDemo/README.md

      4. Now run ./gnup.gnu (This will plot data.dat in a graph which will be poped up)

-     Note: This script is connecting to local instance of rippld server to collect server_info details.
-           For quick test just can use existing data.dat file provided in repo.
-           And run ./gnup.gnu and it will plot the graph.
+      Note: If you don't want to install rippled local instance.
+You may only run gnuplot script to generate graph as data.dat is provided in this repo.